-- 1) Opposing players must retire at least 5 meters from the ball. - p.
-In the case of extreme heat, the official representative from the Competition Committee (e.g., Field Manager) may signal to the referee to introduce a water break (maximum of three minutes) at a natural break in play, approximately halfway through each half. - q.
-Overtime/Penalty Kick: - 1) In regular league play, ties are considered final. - 2) In tournament play, overtime periods shall be five minutes each. - 3) If the game is still tied after the overtime periods, penalty kicks shall be used to decide the game. - a) The referee chooses the goal at which the kicks will be taken - b) The referee tosses a coin and the team whose captain wins the toss decides whether to take the first or the second kick - c) Each team is responsible for selecting 5 players from those on the field of play at the end of the match and the order in which they will take the kicks - d) The highest score after five penalty kicks is declared the winner.
-The referee keeps a record of the kicks being taken. - e) Subject to the conditions explained below, both teams take five kicks - f) The kicks are taken alternately by the teams - g) If, before teams have taken five kicks, one has scored more goals than the other could score, even if it were to complete five kicks, no more kicks are taken - h) If, after both teams have taken five kicks, both have scored the same number of goals, or have not scored any goals, kicks continue to be taken in the same order until one team has scored a goal more than the other from the same number of kicks - i) A goalkeeper who is injured while kicks are being taken from the penalty mark and is unable to continue as a goalkeeper may be replaced by a named substitute - j) With the exception of foregoing case, only players who are on the field of play at the end of the match, which includes extra time where appropriate, are eligible to take penalty kicks. - k) If at the end of the match one team has a greater number of players than its opponents, it must reduce its numbers to equate with that of its opponents.
-The team captain must inform the referee of the name and number of the excluded player.
+- In regular league play, ties are considered final. - II.
+In tournament play, overtime periods shall be five minutes each. - III.
+If the game is still tied after the overtime periods, penalty kicks shall be used to decide the game. - a.
+The referee chooses the goal at which the kicks will be taken. - b.
+The referee tosses a coin and the team whose captain wins the toss decides whether to take the first or the second kick. - c.
+Each team is responsible for selecting 5 players from those on the field of play at the end of the match and the order in which they will take the kicks. - d.
+The highest score after five penalty kicks is declared the winner.
+The referee keeps a record of the kicks being taken. - Subject to the conditions explained below, both teams take five kicks - f.
+The kicks are taken alternately by the teams - g.
+If, before teams have taken five kicks, one has scored more goals than the other could score, even if it were to complete five kicks, no more kicks are taken. - h.
+If, after both teams have taken five kicks, both have scored the same number of goals, or have not scored any goals, kicks continue to be taken in the same order until one team has scored a goal more than the other from the same number of kicks. - i.
+A goalkeeper who is injured while kicks are being taken from the penalty mark and is unable to continue as a goalkeeper may be replaced by a named substitute.

-The referee must ensure that an equal number of players from each team remains within the centre circle and they shall take the kicks l) Each kick is taken by a different player and all eligible players must take a kick before any player can take a second kick
+- j.
+With the exception of foregoing case, only players who are on the field of play at the end of the match, which includes extra time where appropriate, are eligible to take penalty kicks. - k.
+If at the end of the match one team has a greater number of players than its opponents, it must reduce its numbers to equate with that of its opponents.
+The team captain must inform the referee of the name and number of the excluded player. - The referee must ensure that an equal number of players from each team remains within the centre circle and they shall take the kicks. - Leach kick is taken by a different player and all eligible players must take a kick before any player can take a second kick. - m.
+Once all eligible players have taken a penalty kick, the same sequence does not have to be followed as in the first round of kicks. - n.
+An eligible player may change places with the goalkeeper at any time when kicks from the penalty mark are being taken. - o.
+In Unified Sports penalty kicks, alternate kicks by athletes and partners must be taken, with the athlete taking the first penalty kick for each team.

-- m) Once all eligible players have taken a penalty kick, the same sequence does not have to be followed as in the first round of kicks - n) An eligible player may change places with the goalkeeper at any time when kicks from the penalty mark are being taken - o) In Unified Sports penalty kicks, alternate kicks by athletes and partners must be taken, with the athlete taking the first penalty kick for each team - r.
-Coaching from the Bench Area: - 1) A team bench area will be provided for each team. - 2) Each bench area will be defined by a marked off rectangle, 15 meters in length, located on the sideline at least 5 meters away from the sideline and within 10 meters of the halfway line. - 3) A team bench should be provided within each area. - 4) Coaches and substitutes must remain within the bench area at all times.
+B.18 Coaching from the Bench Area

+- I. A team bench area will be provided for each team. - II.
+Each bench area will be defined by a marked off rectangle, 15 meters in length, located on the sideline at least 5 meters away from the sideline and within 10 meters of the halfway line. - III.
+A team bench should be provided within each area. - IV.
+Coaches and substitutes must remain within the bench area at all times.
 Only one coach can stand.
-Failure to adhere to this may lead to the coach being sent from the field of play. - s.
-Verbal abuse of players or officials, or excessive and explicit coaching from the sidelines, will be considered unsportsmanlike conduct and may result in a warning from the Referee.
-If such behavior persists, the referee may eject the offending coach from the field.
+Failure to adhere to this may lead to the coach being sent from the field of play.